CO 9 Colorado River South Wildlife & Safety Improvements

 - Contractor(s): Kirkland Construction

-State Highway (SH) 9 is a major traffic route between Kremmling and Silverthorne in Summit and Grand counties.
-Although the highway runs through many other counties, the narrow stretch of highway between mile marker (MM) 126 and 137, near the Green Mountain Dam Road and Colorado River Crossing, has been the site of numerous wildlife-vehicle collisions (WVC).
-The narrow roadway bisects feeding and watering habitat frequently used by wildlife.
-In addition, several human fatalities have occurred as well.
+CO 9 is a major traffic route between Kremmling and Silverthorne in Summit and Grand counties.
+CDOT, Grand County, Colorado Parks and Wildlife, and the Blue Valley Ranch partnered on this project following numerous wildlife-vehicle collisions, and human fatalities, between mile posts 126 and 137.
+This narrow roadway, near the Green Mountain Dam Road and Colorado River Crossing, bisects feeding and watering habitat frequently used by wildlife.